bar-sela/-Products-WebShop-Automation/README.md

-Here's the revised version of your README with changes:

----

-# Saucedemo Automation Testing Project

-Welcome to the Saucedemo Automation Testing Project repository!
-This project focuses on testing the functionality of the Saucedemo website.

-## Introduction
-[Saucedemo](https://www.saucedemo.com/) is an e-commerce website providing a diverse range of products and features for online shoppers.
-With its user-friendly interface and robust functionalities, Saucedemo offers customers a seamless shopping experience.
-The website includes features such as product browsing, search capabilities, user account management, shopping cart functionality, and secure checkout processes.
-Additionally, it may incorporate product reviews, recommendations, and order tracking to enhance the overall shopping experience.

-## Features
-- **Login Functionality Testing:**
-  - Validate the login process using various credentials.
-- **Product Management:**Certainly!
-Here's the updated README with the menu functionality included in the Features section:

----

 # Saucedemo Automation Testing Project

 Welcome to the Saucedemo Automation Testing Project repository!
 This project focuses on testing the functionality of the Saucedemo website.